Queensland Road Danger Map Roche Legal

 The most dangerous roads in Woolloongabba

-38 crash black spots in Woolloongabba over the last 10 years, ranked by the number of people injured.
+35 crash black spots in Woolloongabba over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Woolloongabba ranks #8 statewide.

 325